 - 1 tablespoon extra virgin olive oil or vegetable oil

 - white or freshly ground black pepper, to taste

-Makes about 1 cup sauce.
-Good with crab cakes, fish, fried seafood, etc..
+- Makes about 1 cup of remoulade sauce.
+Serve it as a spread or dip with crab cakes, fish, fried seafood, chicken, burgers, and sandwiches etc.

-- Add about 1/4 teaspoon of ground cayenne pepper for a spicier sauce.
+- Add about 1/4 teaspoon of ground cayenne pepper or a splash of hot sauce for a spicier sauce.

 - Replace the Creole mustard with a good quality whole grain mustard.

-- Replace the sweet pickles with chopped cornichons.
+- Replace the sweet pickles with chopped cornichons or gherkins.

 - Replace the green onions with finely chopped shallots.